-Pursuant to the Arrangement, the year end was changed from November 30 to December 31.
-As a result, these financial statements include the REIT's consolidated statement of comprehensive income and cash flows for the three and ten month periods ended September 30, 2013 and the REIT's consolidated statement of financial position as at that date.
-Comparative information has been provided for the three and nine month period ended August 31, 2012 and as at November 30, 2012.
+Pursuant to the Arrangement, the year-end was changed from November 30 to December 31 in 2013.
+As a result, these condensed consolidated interim financial statements include the REIT's consolidated statement of comprehensive income and cash flows for the four month period ended March 31, 2013.

-These financial statements were authorized for issuance by the Board of Trustees of the REIT on November 27, 2013.
+These condensed consolidated interim financial statements were authorized for issuance by the Board of Trustees of the REIT on May 22, 2014.